rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-✅ `Terminal` can run background processes
-✅ can read from stage key events via `key`
-✅ list processes via `ps`
-  > have pid, ppid, pgid, sid, truncated src
-✅ can kill processes
-✅ Represent newlines in history using single char `¶` rather than `$'\n'` ✅ can `read >data`
-✅ can `while read >data do ... done` and `while sleep; do echo foo`
-- can suspend processes

 - Can create ui plugin using shell, changing `SelectRect` on key events.
+- Have layers where tagged multipolygons and blender models can be stored
+- Can create walls

 - force `while` to be guarded; add `break` and `continue`
 - folders for variables corresponding to object
 - keep e.g. `set /brush/sides 4` and make it safer
-- Have layers where tagged multipolygons and blender models can be stored
-- Can create walls

 - Try building a low poly character in blender
 - Beginners guide: